-This means that along one of the directions, \mathbf{v}{l}^{T} , the variation decreases the energy of u, and hence u is not a local minimum of the energy functional E, i.e. u is not harmonic stable.
+This means that along one of the directions, v{l}^T , the variation decreases the energy of u, and hence u is not a local minimum of the energy functional E, i.e. u is not a nonconstant stable harmonic map into N. Thus, we have shown, by the method of "Extrinsic Average Variations in the Target N"